Wal-Mart's pork scandal highlights struggles in China

 Wal-Mart was also fined in March for selling duck meat past its expiry date in Chongqing.

-The problem of price manipulation and mislabelling at Wal-Mart could be the result of a breakdown in its system due to the lack of training, consultancy Access Asia's French said.
+The problem of price manipulation and mislabeling at Wal-Mart could be the result of a breakdown in its system due to the lack of training, consultancy Access Asia's French said.

 "Obviously you cannot change the sell-by date on something and you can't claim that something is organic when it's not.
 But do these guys (low level employees) think it's really that big a deal?," French said, adding that poor monitoring and training could be the cause of the problem.